OPEN-NEXT/OKH-LOSH/Data Mapping/data-mapping-OKHv1.md

 ## Custom Data Fields

-The following data fields are either ignored or the same way included as custom keys.
+The following data fields are either ignored or directly included as custom keys.

 - `contact`
 - `contributors`